 How do I hunt down fab finds?
 I bring my friend Daniela with me.
 I’m not very good at choosing the right things from the rack.
 She has “the eye”.
-I brief her, she goes off and brings back nothing but goodies, haha.
+I brief her, and she goes off and brings back nothing but goodies, haha.
 She also negotiates discounts for me.
 I love her and not just for that.
 She is a treasure, a good friend.

 Deb: How do you decide where you’ll take your pictures?

 Greetjie: I tell my husband Ron what I will be wearing, and he chooses the backdrop.
-He scouts locations as he is driving around and walking the dog, taking into account which outfits need colour or a quiet background.
+He scouts locations as he is driving around and walking the dog, taking into account which outfits need color or a quiet background.
 I follow him blindly as he is very creative.
-We are now past the stage where we argue about location because he has put me in a spot where my high heels sink in the mud or where I am blown apart by a fierce wind.
+We are now past the stage where we argue about the location because he has put me in a spot where my high heels sink in the mud or where I am blown apart by a fierce wind.
 Taking my photos is not his hobby.
 He only does it for me.
 I love him.

-Deb: How do you think fashion or the approach to fashion differs in Europe than in the North America?
+Deb: How do you think fashion or the approach to fashion differs in Europe than in North America?

 Greetje: I don’t know whether it differs that much.
 Everywhere there are women interested in fashion and women who don’t care or can’t be bothered.
 Of course, we do have the advantage of having Italy in Europe.
 Italians are so creative, so stylish in everything.
 The Dutch aren’t.
 We are mainly practical.
-Lots of cycling, wind and rain, babysitting front of the bike, toddler on the back… difficult to manage in high heels!
+Lots of cycling, wind, and rain, babysitting in front of the bike, toddler on the back… difficult to manage in high heels!

 Deb: How do you balance working full time and blogging?

 Greetje: Oh you hit a nerve here.
 I find it extremely hard to balance.
 Perhaps with a more normal job, it might be easier, but I have a stressful job with overtime.
-I have to go to fitness twice a week to keep my body healthy (takes up time) etc etc. What keeps me going is my passion for outfits.
+I have to go to fitness twice a week to keep my body healthy (which takes up time) etc etc. What keeps me going is my passion for outfits.
 I have always had that, even when I was young and penniless.

 I also love to entertain, make people laugh and I love to write.
 Blogging has everything and more.
 And I get the sweetest comments and emails from readers to encourage me.
-Mind you; I like to comment on blogs of blogging friends, and on Instagram which means more time needed.
+Mind you; I like to comment on blogs of blogging friends, and on Instagram which means more time is needed.
 My advice to other women?
 Only blog when you have a passion for the subject, otherwise I don’t think you will last.

-Deb: You changed hair color.
+Deb: You changed your hair color.
 Did it change your wardrobe or the way you feel about yourself?

-Greetje: I went from brunette to blonde, to brunette and back to blonde again!
+Greetje: I went from brunette to blonde, to brunette, and back to blonde again!
 I didn’t like the blonde at first because I found brown hair more expressive and brown looked far better with yellow and lime clothes than blonde.
 In the end, I gave in for three reasons.
 1. My husband said blonde made me look softer, and he liked it.
 2. You didn’t see my grey roots out as much which was the reason I changed in the first place.
 3. I started to prefer it.

 Deb: Advice for mature women reading this who want to overcome their fear of fashion?

 Greetje: Follow fashion blogs for women over 40 that teach you how to get out of your style rut.
 I do, because, even though you might not think it, I sometimes need advice myself.
-I often turn to my many little style helpers like shop assistants and fashionable friends.
+I often turn to my many little styles helpers like shop assistants and fashionable friends.
 Oh, and my husband: he is good at styling too.
 Since starting my blog and following other blogs for 4 to 5 years now, I have learned a lot.

 Deb: Anything else to add?

 Greetje: My blog is not just about outfits of the day.
 I try to make readers laugh as well.
-That is my mission in life, and I hope I have been successful doing that.
+That is my mission in life, and I hope I have been successful in doing that.